jlevy/textpress/README.md

 # textpress

 This is the Textpress CLI.
-Things are new and not everything works yet but please give it a try!

 See [Textpress](https://textpress.md) for more info.
+Things are new and still have some rough edges.
+But please read more there and give it a try!

 * * *